 If you asked the average person in the street ‘what does DevOps mean to you?’ or even 'what is DevOps?', you’d probably get a blank stare.
 But what about the people who, while not directly involved, are vaguely aware of DevOps as a concept?
-While a vague understanding is better than nothing, it leaves room for misconceptions and misinformation, which can be problematic in the long term.
+While a basic understanding is better than nothing, it leaves room for misconceptions and misinformation, which can be problematic in the long term.

 So how can DevOps be accurately defined for a wider audience?
 Long-term DevOps engineer Alex Honor echoed earlier agile software development principles when he coined the phrase ‘people over process over tools’.
 This mantra provides a handy list of DevOps priorities, and as such offers a useful framework for an easily understandable definition of DevOps.